 A 2021 meta-review compared clinical trials on in-person versus online therapy.
 It’s the most thorough research review on the topic to date, as the researchers cited over 100 individual trials.
 What they found was encouraging for BetterHelp users: that online therapy was just as effective as in-person therapy for treating mental conditions.

 One type of therapy, called Cognitive Behavioral Therapy (CBT) was actually found to be more effective in a virtual setting than an in-person setting.
-Our guess is this is because CBT is typically used for treating phobias, and patients can more comfortably actualize and work through those phobias in a comfortable setting like their home than in a therapist’s office.

 Another clinical trial comparing in-person and online therapy had a similar conclusion to the previously-linked review: that there was no statistical difference between the two methods of therapy.